AlgebraicGeometricModeling/MomentPolynomialOpt.jl/docs/mrkd/index.md

 ![DomainCusp](DomainCusp.png)

 We want to maximize the objective function $y^2$ on this domain and to find the maximizer points.
-Here is how it can be done in `MomentTools`, with the SDP solver `CSDP`.
+Here is how it can be done in `MomentPolynomialOpt`, with the SDP solver `CSDP`.

 ```
-using MomentTools, DynamicPolynomials
+using MomentPolynomialOpt, DynamicPolynomials
 using CSDP; MMT[:optimizer] = CSDP.Optimizer

 X = @polyvar x y